Qualify as an AIB, CIOB, AIQS and RICS member

 Our location in Geelong gives us a unique environment to explore urban and regional issues and multiple scales of projects.
 We are positioned to connect the city to regional Victoria through our learning experiences and research, opening up opportunities to examine our community’s sustainability and resiliency through our design-based investigations.

-With the design (architecture) component of this course, you’ll gain practical skills studying real-world projects in a studio environment and develop your ability to generate, analyse and communicate your own ideas.
-You will learn to integrate creative thinking with the practical and technical necessities of the real world, and develop skill sets that allows you to examine and shape the places we inhabit, including all building types, spaces and locations.
+With the design (architecture) component of this course, you will gain practical skills studying real-world projects in a studio environment and develop your ability to generate, analyse and communicate your own ideas.
+You will learn to integrate creative thinking real-world practicalities, and develop skill sets that allow you to examine and shape the places we inhabit, including all building types, spaces and locations.

 The construction management component will give you the skills to manage small-to-large projects that need knowledge across construction technology and processes, resource management, law, information technology, environmental management and construction economics.

-Your learning space will include Deakin’s purpose-built a+b studio open 24/7 providing an open plan space to work collaboratively, share ideas and develop your projects.
+Your learning space will include Deakin’s purpose-built a+b studio, an open plan space to work collaboratively, share ideas and develop your projects.
 There is access to our architecture workshop that offers you a place to fabricate models and experiment with technology, materials and processes.
 The workshop is fully equipped with 3D printers, laser cutters, CNC routers and traditional tools and machinery.

 Bachelor of Design (Architecture)/Bachelor of Construction Management (Honours)